SkyTeam

 SkyTeam is one of the world's three major airline alliances.
-Founded in June 2000, SkyTeam was the last of the three alliances to be formed, the first two being Star Alliance and Oneworld, respectively.
-Its annual passenger count is 630 million (2019), the second largest of the three major alliances.
-As of May 2025, SkyTeam consists of 19 carriers from five continents and operates with the slogan "Caring more about you".
-It also operates a cargo alliance named SkyTeam Cargo, which partners ten carriers, all of them SkyTeam members.
-Its centralised management team, SkyTeam Central, is based at the World Trade Center Schiphol Airport on the grounds of Amsterdam Airport Schiphol in Haarlemmermeer, Netherlands.
+Founded in June 2000, SkyTeam was the last of the three alliances to be formed, after Star Alliance and Oneworld.
+Its annual passenger count is 624 million customers (2024), the second largest of the three major alliances.
+As of May 2025, SkyTeam consists of 18 active carriers; it also operates a cargo alliance named SkyTeam Cargo, which partners with seven carriers, all SkyTeam members.
+Its centralised management team, SkyTeam Central, is based in Amstelveen, Netherlands.